looker/lookerbot/README.md

 - `SLACKBOT_S3_BUCKET` (optional) – If you want to use the Slack bot to post visualization images, provide an Amazon S3 bucket name.

+- `SLACKBOT_S3_BUCKET_REGION` (optional) – If you want to use the Slack bot to post visualization images, provide an Amazon S3 bucket region.
+Defaults to `us-east-1`.

 - `AWS_ACCESS_KEY_ID` (optional) – If you want to use the Slack bot to post visualization images, provide an Amazon S3 access key that can write to the provided bucket.

 - `AWS_SECRET_ACCESS_KEY` (optional) – If you want to use the Slack bot to post visualization images, provide an Amazon S3 secret access key that can write to the provided bucket.